isacandrei/Data_Science_Projects/Assignment_5/Assigment_5.md

 6D Data
 ![6D Data](images/data_6d_l-0_1_meth-uniform_dist-sq_eucl_clust-40_60.jpg)

 It is clear that each initialization method gives different results.
 In order to find the optimal one for given data set certain tests have to be made.
 Also depending on the data different methods have to be chosen in order to achieve the best possible results.
+For this particular data set the cosine similarity proves to be give best results.

 3. Gaussian Mixture Model